libbpf/bpfvv/HOWTO.md

 One counterintuitive thing about data dependencies in the context of BPF verification is that the instructions which don't do any arithmetic or memory stores can still change the progam state.

 Remember, we are looking at the BPF verifier log.
-BPF verifier simulates execution of a program, which requires maintaining a virtual state of the program.
+The BPF verifier simulates the execution of a program, which requires maintaining a virtual state of the program.
 This means that whenever the verifier gains some knowledge about a value (which is not necesarily an intrinsic write instruction), it will update the program state.

 For example, when processing conditional jumps such as `if (r2 == 0) goto pc+6`,